 And you, good God of the virtuous worlds, Mirocheirothetou,

-• "When he came he caused me to be raised up from ignorance and the fructification from death to life. (page 603)"
+I call upon all of you through Jesus Christ, Son of God. (page 600) - "When he came he caused me to be raised up from ignorance and the fructification from death to life. (page 603)"